 Sometimes I am annoyed at myself for not coming to China sooner – would I have seen more than what I am finding today?
-Instead I listen avidly to stories from older travellers who came here in the 80s and 90s who tell tales of a China whose history was more apparent, alive and accessible, although still being reconstructed in parts.
+Instead, I listen avidly to stories from older travellers who came here in the 80s and 90s who tell tales of a China whose history was more apparent, alive and accessible, although still being reconstructed in parts.

-Preservation – A Different Meaning
+Preservation of Datong – A Different Meaning

 To most people, preservation means saving the old – a form of restoration that ensures that all is not lost forever, even if a little modern support is needed.
 While understandably some structures will naturally crumble to ruin or have to be removed for safety reasons, in China preservation means pulling down the entire ancient building and constructing a brand new one in its place using the same style so that it looks old, but actually isn’t.

 The only saving grace is that sometimes some of the old materials are used.
 Maybe.
-Altogether, this results in different brick work and tiled decor, brand new and shiny paint artistry, huge doors and a loss of the gritty but cosy atmosphere that defines a Chinese neighbourhood.
+Altogether, this results in different brickwork and tiled decor, brand new and shiny paint artistry, huge doors and a loss of the gritty but cosy atmosphere that defines a Chinese neighbourhood.
 To top it off, the new building will normally have its life set out to be a restaurant or a shop – a means to attract more tourists and hope the cash keeps flowing while the locals are moved to the nearest high-rise.

-I would rather visit China for a 100 or 1,000 year old structure, not one built last year to sell me overpriced dumplings and tourist tat glossed with a higher price tag.
+I would rather visit China for a 100 or 1,000-year-old structure, not one built last year to sell me overpriced dumplings and tourist tat glossed with a higher price tag.
 China, please stop it.
 People lament the loss of history from when Chairman Mao bulldozed his way through the country’s legacy, so why continue?

-Finding The Old
+Datong Travel – Finding The Old

-These are the people who have been calling this place home for many years: those with a sense of purpose in their communal space, a business to run, a family to look after, an extended family close by, and a long-lasting friendship with trusted neighbours.
+These are the people who have been calling this place home for many years.
+Those with a sense of purpose in their communal space, a business to run, a family to look after, an extended family close by, and a long-lasting friendship with trusted neighbours.
 Life buzzed all around us; a simple yet beautiful way of life I rarely see in overdrive back home.

-Sitting opposite three old ladies on a curb on a random street corner, eating produce purchased from the market stalls and small shop vendors, we communicated only with smiles as young children emerged from nowhere to giggle sheepishly and use their limited English in practice – a generation who won’t be living there much longer, a generation who will be forced into a whole new way of life.
+Sitting opposite three old ladies on a curb on a random street corner, eating produce purchased from the market stalls and small shop vendors, we communicated only with smiles as young children emerged from nowhere to giggle sheepishly and use their limited English in practice – a generation who won’t be living there much longer.
+A generation who will be forced into a whole new way of life.
 Who’s to say that their second home won’t be pulled down in a few years when a more profitable idea comes to mind?